microsoft/pyright/docs/typed-libraries.md

 The `--verifytypes` feature can be integrated into a continuous integration (CI) system to verify that a library remains “type complete”.

+If the `--verifytypes` option is combined with `--ignoreexternal`, any incomplete types that are imported from other external packages are ignored.
+This allows library authors to focus on adding type annotations for the code that is directly under their control.

 ### Improving Type Completeness